AFS-Summerside/AFS-Summerside.github.io/markdown/subgroup-meetings/2023-09-29/minutes.md

 ### Assign Roles of the executive

-As there were more positions open than people present at the meeting, all position were acclaimed and decided on by the executive memebers present at the meeting.
+As there were more positions open than people present at the meeting, all position were acclaimed and decided on by the executive members present at the meeting.
 Roles were assigned as follows:

 | **Role**       | **Name**    |
 |----------------|-------------|